David I Thodey

 Stuart is a Telstra nominee director on the joint venture boards of Reach (based in Hong Kong), and 1300Australia, and has served on other local and international boards.

 Stuart holds Bachelor degrees in Engineering (Electrical) and Commerce from the University of Melbourne.
 He was named one of Australia’s 100 most influential engineers by Engineers Australia in 2011, 2012 and 2014 and received the CommsDay and Communications Alliance ‘Australian Communications Ambassador’ Award in 2014.
+Stuart was named National Customer Experience Executive of the Year at the 2014 Australian Service Excellence Awards.

 Timothy Y Chen